nebarukun/python-downloader/README.md

 # Python · Downloader

-### Simple Python Downloader that allows you to download: images - files and anchors href (txt or array).
+### Simple Python Downloader that allows you to download: images, files, anchors hrefs (list or array) and YouTube videos.

 ## Description

-This software allows you to download: images - files and anchors href (txt or array).
+This software allows you to download: images, files, anchors hrefs (list or array) and YouTube videos.

 Maybe it will not work on all websites, yet.
-It's still under development so if you find a website in which it dosen't work, bugs or issues.

-Please let me know: hello@wdtools.org
+It's still under development so if you find a website in which it dosen't work or if you find any bugs, please let me know: hello@wdtools.org

 ## Getting Started